-Guidelines for the maintenance of areas of granite paving
+Guidelines for the maintenance of areas of clay paving

-Granite paving provides a durable, hard wearing surface, but like any other surfacing material, may suffer from staining.
-Due to the nature of its construction, vegetation may also grow in the joints, or on the paving itself in shaded areas which remain damp.
+Clay paving provides a durable, hard wearing surface but, like any other surfacing material, may suffer from staining.
+Due to the nature of its construction, vegetation may also grow in the joints, or on the paviors themselves in shaded areas which remain damp.
 Regular maintenance and good cleaning practices will enhance the overall appearance of the paving in the long term.